GoogleCloudPlatform/cluster-toolkit/community/modules/file-system/DDN-EXAScaler/README.md

 More information about the architecture can be found at [Architecture: Lustre file system in Google Cloud using DDN EXAScaler][architecture].

+For more information on this and other network storage options in the Cloud HPC Toolkit, see the extended [Network Storage documentation](../../../../docs/network_storage.md).

 > **_NOTE:_** By default security.public_key is set to `null`, therefore the
 > admin user is not created.
 To ensure the admin user is created, provide a
 > public key via the security setting.